Franjo Komarica

-Franjo Komarica (born 3 February 1946) is a Bosnian prelate of the Catholic Church, the Bishop of Banja Luka since 1989.
+Franjo Komarica (born 3 February 1946) is a Bosnian-Herzegovinian prelate of the Catholic Church who served as the bishop of Banja Luka from 1989 to 2023.

 Early life

 One of eleven children, Komarica was born in Novakovići near Banja Luka, Bosnia and Herzegovina, to Ivka (née Marić) and Ivo Komarica.
 He finished elementary school in Banja Luka, then he attended the minor seminary in Zagreb (1961–63) and Đakovo (1963–65).
 After completing his compulsory military service he began theological studies in Ðakovo (1967–68), and continued studying at the Faculty of Catholic Theology of the University of Innsbruck (1968–72).

 Priesthood

 Komarica was ordained to the priesthood by Alfred Pichler on June 29, 1972 in Mariastern Abbey, near Banja Luka, and then continued special studies in Innsbruck, where he earned master's degree in 1973, and doctorate in liturgy in 1978.

 Episcopal ministry

 On 28 October 1985, Komarica was appointed Auxiliary Bishop of Banja Luka and Titular Bishop of Satafis in Africa by Pope John Paul II.
 He received his episcopal consecration from John Paul II, with Agostino Casaroli and Bernardin Gantin serving as co-consecrators on 6 January 1986.
 Until the retirement of Bishop Alfred Pichler Komarica served as Bishop's Vicar General.
 On 15 May 1989, he was appointed Bishop of Banja Luka and two months later, officially took the office.